Dirty Ideal boiler condensate trap blocked

 If you have an older Ideal Logic boiler, you might have a screw-on cap under the boiler keeping the trap secured to the boiler.

-Condensate trap screw cap
+Ideal condensate trap screw cap removed

 This cap will need to be unscrewed anti-clockwise and removed to remove the trap.
 Make sure to have a bucket underneath to catch the condensate water.